fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 #### Noteworthy
 - Donna R. Gabaccia, _We Are What We Eat_ (Food Fights and American Values), 122--48.

-{% include alert.html class='warning' title='Immigration Food Quiz' text="
+{% include alert.html class='danger' title='Immigration Food Quiz' text="
 Visit UNM Learn, and find the `quizzes` link on the left nav.
 "%}